 We have Welsh Language Champions that are responsible for providing leadership, advice, guidance and support regarding Welsh language matters to the Force.
 Because not all of our staff are able to speak or write Welsh fluently we have arrangements in place to provide translation support as well as Welsh language courses.
 This will help us ensure documents or information for the public which is produced by South Wales Police is available in both Welsh and English.

 To ensure compliance with the Compliance Notice issued by the Welsh Language Commissioner a revised governance structure has been put in place.
-The new governance arrangements supporting the implementation of the Welsh Language Standards consists of a Strategic Board chaired by Assistant Chief Constable Jeremy Vaughan supported by a tactical Working Group chaired by Chief Superintendent Martin Jones.
+The new governance arrangements supporting the implementation of the Welsh Language Standards consists of a Strategic Board chaired by Deputy Chief Constable Jeremy Vaughan supported by a tactical Working group.
 Underpinning the governance structure is a project plan that tracks and records progress against each of the standards.

 In addition to this a Welsh Language Guidance and Procedure has been developed for the purposes of using Welsh internally and promoting and facilitating the use of the language.